ShocKwav3/ESP32-BLE-Keyboard/README.md

 # Purpose of this fork

 The original library is not maintained anymore.
 Working with it leads to numerous compile errors.
 Those are addressed in this fork, like many others out there.
 I use this with my projects that I make using platformIO.
 So, I needed to host the changed code somewhere and track the changes.
 Hence this fork.

+Added vertical and horizontal scrolling capabilities, as a mouse.
+I know there is another library for this.
+The device I am making requires both mouse and keyboard.
+So, needed this scrolling capability.
+Took inspiration (and some code :p) from the ESP32-BLE-Mouse library.

+Ideally, maybe, could've keep the mouse library separate and make a composite device class to make them work together.
+Too much effort and do not have the time.
+Mouse clicks can be implemented too, should be simple.
+Maybe turn this into "composite" device instead of a keyboard...

-Probably add some more changes along the way as need arises.
+Probably will add (or not) some more changes along the way as need arises.

 # ESP32 BLE Keyboard library